 The catalyst that changed everything

-As you can imagine, I did not make the right choice.
-But, this was a pivotal, life-changing experience for me.
+As you can imagine, it wasn’t the right choice.
+But, this was a pivotal, life-changing moment for me.
 I realized how out of whack my priorities were, and I vowed to myself that change was on the horizon.
 Over time, he helped me loosen my grip on all things exercise and food.
 And, although it took a handful of transparent, emotional conversations to get honest with my struggles, I eventually told him everything.

 But because he is who he is, he never once judged me, pushed me away, or thought differently of me.
 All he did was ask how he could help.
 Our relationship grew ten-fold because of my honesty and because of his understanding.
 At the time, he didn’t realize the scope of the impact he was having on me.
 But without a doubt, he was my catalyst for change.